-The UE must, and network can, support the SMS-over-IP as described in section 2.5.
-In addition, when support of SMS over SGs is required, the UE and network must support the necessary procedures as specified in 3GPP TS 23.272 [9], 3GPP TS 23.221 [6] and 3GPP TS 24.301 [17].
-If the UE supports both SMS-over-IP and SMS over SGs methods, the UE must support functionality as specified according to section 7.2c in 3GPP TS 23.221 [6].
+The UE must, and the network can, support SMS-over-IP as described in section 2.5.
+In addition, when support of SMS over NAS signalling is required, the UE and the network must support the necessary procedures as specified in 3GPP TS 23.272 [9], 3GPP TS 23.221 [6] and 3GPP TS 24.301 [17].
+If the UE supports both SMS-over-IP and SMS over NAS signalling methods, the UE must support the functionality as specified according to section 7.2c of 3GPP TS 23.221 [6].
 The UE must:

-- a) Be pre-configured by the operator to use either SMS over IP or SMS over SGs: - b) Be capable of being configured according to IMS Management Object defined in 3GPP TS 24.167 [68] parameter "SMS_Over_IP_Networks_Indication", in order to give operator control to configure UE to use SMS over SGs when required.
+- a) be pre-configured by the operator to use either SMS over IP or SMS over NAS signalling; and - b) be capable of being configured according to the parameter "SMS_Over_IP_Networks_Indication" in the IMS Management Object defined in 3GPP TS 24.167 [68], in order to give operator control to configure the UE to use SMS over NAS signalling when required.

-If SMS over SGs is not supported then the network must support the procedures in section 2.5.
+If SMS over NAS signalling is not supported then the network must support the procedures in section 2.5.